jackwillis/militanthistory/_lm_articles/01/labor-must-oppose-reagans-foreign-policy.md

 American won't be shot."
 And
 the <cite>Wall Street Journal</cite> stated,
-"One of the dangers here is that in such an incursion (the Sandinistas pursuing the contras) some American troops might get killed and this could be the event that triggers a direct U.S. military involvement."
+"One of the dangers here is that in such an incursion [the Sandinistas pursuing the Contras] some American troops might get killed and this could be the event that triggers a direct U.S. military involvement."

-If U.S. troops do become involved in a war in Central America, they will become bogged down in a drawn out conflict in the area as a whole.
+If U.S. troops do become involved in a war in Central America, they will become bogged down in a drawn-out conflict in the area as a whole.
 They will be used to fight and kill workers and peasants in the area and to defend